 Computational phylogenetics and bioinformatics

 I have been writing software primarily in the Python programming language for a number of years now.
-This includes software for short-read (RAD-seq) assembly (pyrad & ipyrad), for quartet species tree inference (tetrad), and tree plotting (toytree).
-A major focus on my software development is to create methods that make it easy to write and share code for reproducible analyses, which when writing in Python has steered by development strongly towards proselytizing for the use of jupyter-notebooks.
+This includes software for assembly of genomic RAD-seq type data sets (ipyrad), for quartet species tree inference (tetrad), and for tree plotting (toytree).
+A major focus of software development in the Eaton lab is to create methods that make it easy to write and share code for reproducible analyses, which when writing in Python has steered development strongly towards the use of jupyter notebooks.